daliadaud/rgb_color_game/README.md

 # rgb_color_game
 First foray into javascript.
-A simple game of color guessing based on the given rgb value
+A simple color guessing game based on the given rgb value